-- 7.1 The potential impacts of development are all relatively low in terms of the number and quality of trees removed, and the scale/intensity of the impacts of the paving impacts only to the retained trees. - 7.2 The full potential of the impacts can be largely mitigated through design and precautionary measures.
+- 7.1 The potential impacts of development are all relatively low in terms of the number and quality of trees removed, and the scale/intensity of the impacts of the hardsurfacing removal/replacement to the retained trees.
+The cumulative impacts of the proposed access will need further mitigation, although these potentially significant impacts alone affect 3.6 11.6% of T9 and T11 which mitigation proposed accordingly. - 7.2 The full potential of the impacts can be largely mitigated through design and precautionary measures.
 These measures can be elaborated in Method Statements in the discharge of planning conditions. - 7.3 The species affected are generally tolerant of root disturbance / crown lifting and the retained trees are generally in good health and capable of sustaining these reduced impacts. - 7.4 The trees that are recommended for felling are of little individual significance, such that their loss will not affect the visual character of the area. - 7.5 Therefore, the proposals will not have any significant impact on either the retained trees or wider landscape.
 Thus, with suitable mitigation and supervision the scheme is recommended to planning.